LejonKralemann/CISTRANSGUIDE/readme.txt

+Install:
+- Install bioconda.
+Download the .sh file from the website www.anaconda.org and run it (bash miniconda.sh).
+- Then install samtools, picardtools, trimmomatic, and bwa-mem2 via the command "conda install -c bioconda <samtools/picard/trimmomatic/bwa-mem2>"
+- Then install dos2unix with "apt install dos2unix"

+Running:
 First you need to create a file named "Sample_information.txt".
 This file needs to have one row per sample, each with the fields indicated below.
 Include a header row.

 Sample:	The name of the library sample.
 Example: "7C1_LB".